happiie/evenOrOdd/README.md

-# Even Or Odd
+# Even Or Odd (Problem Exercise)

-Simple List Filter (Python)

-Firstly, multiply all number inside in array.
-Next, if total = even, it return total sum of array.
-Then, if total = odd, it return 0.
+1. Multiply all number inside in array.
+2. If total = even, it return total sum of array.
+3. If total = odd, it return 0.

 Thank you.